ronthesoul/DevOps-Projects/README.md

 Hey Alex,
 This project works well, i tried to add the ISO but i was unable to attach it here due to it's size.
-I will show you that the iso file works in tuesday.
+I will show you that the iso file works on tuesday.

 Structure of the project:

 **system_setup.sh script** - is located in profile.d and is ment to start the sequence of the scripts in start time.

-**Any config file** that it's name should be in the format "Name"-config.cfg* i used ronn-config.cfg.txt
+**Any config file** that it's name should be in the format "Name"-config.cfg* i used ronn-config.cfg.txt the config file should be located in a usb or virtual drive.

 **configlib.sh -** A library that is ment to store functions that could be used by all of the scripts.